nlmixr2/nlmixr2est/README.md

   })
 }

-## The fit is performed by the function nlmixr/nlmix2 specifying the model, data and estimate
+## The fit is performed by the function nlmixr/nlmixr2 specifying the model, data and estimate
 fit <- nlmixr2(one.compartment, theo_sd,  est="saem", saemControl(print=0))
+#> ℹ parameter labels from comments are typically ignored in non-interactive mode
+#> ℹ Need to run with the source intact to parse comments
 #> → loading into symengine environment...
 #> → pruning branches (`if`/`else`) of saem model...
 #> ✔ done